apache/ozone/hadoop-hdds/docs/content/shell/KeyCommands.md

 ### Cat

-The `key cat` command copies a specific Ozone key to standard output.
+The `key cat` command displays the contents a specific Ozone key to standard output.

 ***Params:***